House of Commons photo

 Our committee heard testimony from a broad spectrum of witnesses.

-Former Liberal justice minister, Irwin Cotler, the sponsor of the House's original Magnitsky motion, said that the main objective “is to combat the persistent and pervasive culture of corruption, criminality and impunity”, and most importantly, to assure victims and defenders of human rights in such foreign countries “that Canada will not relent in our pursuit of justice for them”.
+Former Liberal justice minister Irwin Cotler, the sponsor of the House's original Magnitsky motion, said that the main objective “is to combat the persistent and pervasive culture of corruption, criminality and impunity”, and most importantly, to assure victims and defenders of human rights in such foreign countries that Canada “will not relent in our pursuit of justice for them”.

-Garry Kasparov, an eloquent advocate of democratic reform in Russia and, of course, former world chess champio, put it this way in his testimony before the committee.
+Garry Kasparov, an eloquent advocate of democratic reform in Russia and, of course, former world chess champion, put it this way in his testimony before the committee.
 He said, “Money is always looking for safe harbour.
 We are talking about hundreds of billions of dollars, if not more, of this money that will definitely be looking for a place to be invested.”
 He warned against Canada being considered by corrupt individuals as a “safe haven”.

 Zhanna Nemtsova, daughter of the Russian pro-democracy crusader, Boris Nemtsov, murdered on a Moscow bridge in 2015, made clear the importance of targeted sanctions against named individuals.
 She said, “These are not sanctions against a country or even a government.
 These are sanctions against specific individuals responsible for corruption and for abusing human rights.”